Looking for a sidekick to your favorite dish? These Baked Old Bay Fries with Quick Aioli will elevate any meal!

 - Peel your potatoes and cut them in half longways.
 Lay them flat on a cutting board, cut-side down.
 Then, cut into strips about 1/2-inch wide.
 You can leave them like this, or choose to cut the strips in half again for thinner fries.2 large russet potatoes

-- Cover fries with olive oil and Old Bay Seasoning, and use your hands to toss, making sure that the fries are evenly coated.2 tablespoons extra virgin olive oil, 1 tablespoon Old Bay Seasoning
+- Toss the fries with olive oil and Old Bay seasoning, making sure they're evenly coated.2 tablespoons extra virgin olive oil, 1 tablespoon Old Bay Seasoning

 Air Fryer Option